 The TI index measures corruption on a 10-point scale]0, 10[from corruption to honesty, so that perfect honesty is 10.
 We want the corruption index to increase with growing corruption.
 Consequently, we define: T = 10 - TI.

-The T index measure corruption as subjective perceptions from polls or surveys.
+The index measure corruption as subjective perceptions from polls or surveys.
 The TI organization collects 13 primary cross-country measures of corruption, and calibrates them to be comparable, and then they provide an average (and a std).

-The calibration makes it problematic to analyze the development over time.
+The calibration makes it problematic to analyze the development over time, but a revision of the compilation method in 2013 reduces the problem.
+Still there has been no trend since 2003.
+However, the standard deviation across countries is falling.
+We shall take it to be relative index as the SC-index.
 TI only publish the index if it has 3 or more primary sources, and the std is about 0.5 point for the average country.